-The PJM RTO examines performance against PJM-modeled (PJM member and relevant neighboring facilities) Transmission Facility Ratings during all operating periods.
+The PJM RTO examines performance against PJM-modeled (PJM member and relevant neighboring facilities) the set of thermal ratings that apply to Monitored Transmission Facility Ratings Facilities during all operating periods.
 The PJM RTO dispatcher performs the following actions:

-- Any discrepancy between the PJM RTO and a Transmission Owner for a Facility Rating is logged and reported to the PJM EMS Support Department for resolution.
-The immediate resolution for a rating discrepancy is to use the lower (more conservative) of the two disputed values until a more permanent resolution can be affected. - If it becomes necessary in actual operations to initiate constraint mitigation, including offcost operation for a Transmission Facility, the operation is based on PJM RTO contingency analysis information, unless a more limiting condition is detected by the Transmission Owner's contingency analysis. - Additional operator actions specific to ambient conditions can be found in Sections 2.1.1.1 and 2.1.1.2, respectively.
+Any discrepancy between the PJM RTO and a Transmission Owner for a Facility Ratingfacility rating is logged and reported to the PJM EMS Support Department for resolution.
+The immediate resolution for a rating discrepancy is to use the lower (more conservative) of the two disputed values until a more permanent resolution can be affected.

+- If it becomes necessary in actual operations to initiate constraint mitigation, including offcost operation for a Transmission Facilityfacility, the operation is based on PJM RTO contingencysecurity analysis program information, unless a more limiting condition is detected by the Transmission Owner's contingencysecurity analysis program. - Additional operator actions specific to ambient conditionstemperature ratings and dynamic ratings can be found in Sections 2.1.1.1 and 2.1.1.2, respectively.